 Explore real estate for sale in West Des Moines, IA with local real estate agents Megan Mitchum & Co.
 Find your ideal property in West Des Moines, Iowa.
 Reach out to us now for dedicated guidance and expert assistance in your West Des Moines real estate journey!

 West Des Moines, IA housing market is somewhat competitive.
-The median sale price of a home in West Des Moines was $330K last month, a decrease of 5.7% since last year.
-The median sale price per square foot in West Des Moines is $199, a decrease of 0.25% since last year.
-In November 2025:
+The median sale price of a home in West Des Moines was $338K last month, an increase of 9.4% since last year.
+The median sale price per square foot in West Des Moines is $213, an increase of 14.5% since last year.
+In February 2026:

 Median Sale Price